Martin de Porres Ward

-Martin (Martinho) Maria de Porres Ward, OFM Conv. (born Matthias DeWitte Ward; March 20, 1918 – June 22, 1999) was an African-American Catholic missionary priest who served in Brazil for more than forty years.
-He was the first African-American to join the Conventual Franciscans and has been proposed as a candidate for sainthood by the Diocese of São João del Rei.
+Martin Maria de Porres Ward, O.F.M.
+Conv. (born Matthias DeWitte Ward; March 20, 1918 – June 22, 1999) was an African-American Catholic priest and Franciscan friar who served as a missionary in Brazil for more than forty years.
+He was the first African American to join the Conventual Friars Minor.

+Ward has been proposed as a candidate for canonization by the Diocese of São João del Rei.
+In recognition of this, he now has the title Servant of God.

 Biography

-Matthias DeWitte Ward was born in the Charlestown neighborhood of Boston, Massachusetts, to William Henry Ward and Clara Irby, an interracial couple.
-Raised as a Methodist with his twelve siblings, Ward later moved with his family to Washington, D.C., and attended Dunbar High School.
-He converted to Catholicism at the age of 17 on May 6, 1937 at St. Augustine Catholic Church and was confirmed at the Cathedral of St. Matthew the Apostle on May 30, 1940.
-He entered the seminary of the Salvatorians in 1942.
+Matthias DeWitte Ward was born in 1918 in the Charlestown neighborhood of Boston, Massachusetts, to William Henry Ward and Clara Irby, an interracial couple.
+Raised as a Methodist along with his twelve siblings, Ward later moved with his family to Washington, D.C., where he attended Dunbar High School, from which he graduated in 1939.
+During his high school years, he began to attend St. Augustine Catholic Church, which was the center of the Black Catholic community in the city.
+He converted to Catholicism at the age of 17 on May 6, 1937 and was confirmed at the Cathedral of St. Matthew the Apostle on May 30, 1940.
+Feeling a religious calling, he entered the seminary of the Salvatorian Fathers in 1942.

-Ward left the seminary due to a pulmonary condition and moved to Brooklyn, New York, where he applied to the Conventual Franciscans.
-Most U.S. seminaries at the time were closed to Black men due to racism, and Ward was admitted to the Conventuals in June 1945 with the assurance that there were suitable assignments in the order for a Black priest.
+Ward left the seminary due to a pulmonary condition and moved to Brooklyn, New York, where he later applied to the Conventual Friars Minor.
+Most seminaries in the United States at the time were closed to Black men due to racism, but Ward was admitted to the Conventuals in June 1945 with the assurance that there were suitable assignments in the order for a Black priest.
 He was the first African American to join the order.

-He took the religious name of Martin Maria de Porres in reference to the famed Black Dominican friar Martin de Porres and the mother of Jesus when he made his first vows.
+Ward took the religious name of Martin Maria de Porres, in honor of the famed Black Peruvian Dominican friar Martin de Porres and the mother of Jesus, when he was received into the friars' novitiate.
 Ward graduated from philosophy studies in 1949 at St. Anthony-on-Hudson Seminary in Rensselaer, New York, and continued his theology studies there in 1950.
-He was ordained to the priesthood on June 4, 1955, at the Cathedral of the Immaculate Conception in Albany, New York, by Bishop William Scully.
-Though some of his family members had shunned him for his conversation to Catholicism, two of his sisters attended his ordination.
-He also baptized his father on his deathbed.
+He was ordained to the priesthood on June 4, 1955, at the Cathedral of the Immaculate Conception in Albany, New York, by William Scully, the Bishop of Albany.
+Though some of his family members had shunned him for his conversion to Catholicism, two of his sisters attended his ordination.
+He later baptized his father on his deathbed.